shardsofaperture/DVMetaDataBurnIn/readme.md

 1. **Download** the app (no releases yet — still iterating).
 2. **Launch** it.
+2a.
+Tell apple you don't care about security becuase you got this from the internet.'
 3. **Select** a file or an entire folder of DV/Digital8 clips.
 4. Pick your **layout** and **output format**.
 5. Hit **Run Burn-In** and let it cook.